Sameesunkaria/swift-flipperzero-hello/README.md

 Copy the generated `build/Hello.fap` file to the `/apps/Examples` directory on the SD card (you can use [`qFlipper`](https://github.com/flipperdevices/qFlipper) for this) and launch the app!

 ## From Code to a Running App: The Journey

+> [!Note]
+> This section is a retrospective on the steps I took to get Swift running on the Flipper Zero.
+Since I worked on this project, both the Flipper Zero firmware and Embedded Swift mode have changed significantly, so some of the steps may no longer be necessary or may have changed.

 ### Embedded Swift